rordaz/GarageRemoteSimple/README.md

 # GarageRemoteSimple

-Build a garage Remote using Particle Photon with an HR SR04 to detect door status, notify via IFTT, Initiate commands from iOs Device
+Build a garage Remote using [Particle](https://www.particle.io/) **Photon** with an HR SR04 to detect door status, notify via [IFTTT](https://ifttt.com/explore), Initiate commands from iOs Device

 ## What it is?

 A ParticleIO's Photon microprocessor that connect to HR SR04 (Ultrasonic sensor) to determine if the garage door is opened or closed, it also connect to a 5VDC relay to trigger the garage door's open and close commands.

-Additionally I can request this commands via IFTT, Siri via Shortcuts App, and alert using the Pushover's API (Push Notification)
+Additionally I can request this commands via IFTTT, Siri via Shortcuts App, and alert using the Pushover's API (Push Notification)

 ## Equipment and Tools